 Please include the following in your proposal:

-The role of the coordinator is to plan and prepare an in-depth course on the topic, recommend topic experts as additional instructors, coordinate materials preparation, and communicate with the SLIG director as necessary.
-One coordinator, highly recognized for their body of work on the proposed topic, is preferred to streamline communication; reasoning should be provided in your proposal if two are required.
+The role of the coordinator is to plan and prepare an in-depth, progressional curriculum on the topic, recommend topic experts as additional instructors, coordinate materials preparation, and communicate with the SLIG director as necessary.
+One coordinator, highly recognized for their body of work on the proposed topic, is preferred; if co-coordination is requested, reasoning should be provided in your proposal.

 - Name as it should appear on marketing materials, to include post-nominals